hazelcast/hazelcast/hazelcast-documentation/src/SocketInterceptor.md

     }

     public void onAccept(Socket acceptedSocket) throws IOException {
-        // do something meaningful when accepted a connection }
+        // do something meaningful when decliened a connection }
 }
 ```